izuta-k/izuta-k.github.io/me.md

 I am an aspiring urban scholar with a background in Political Science, focused on the intersection of state-led gentrification, informal social networks, and urban resilience.

-Currently a senior student in the Francophone program at Marmara University, I seek to study more about the effects of the rapid city expansions in developing countries.
+Currently a senior student in the Francophone Political Science program at Marmara University, I seek to study more about the effects of the rapid city expansions in developing countries.

 ## Research Interests